Paraidomat/linux-turbo-adventure/Markdown/013_Local_System_Security.md

 - Passwords must be complex enough to not be easily guessed from e.g. personal information, or cracked using methods like brute-force attacks.
 - The tenets of strong passwords are based on __length__ and __randomness__.
-- The cryptography the quality of a password is referred to as its entropic security.
+- In cryptography the quality of a password is referred to as its entropic security.

 ## How to choose an unsecure password?